Energy Saving Resources

 Property owners typically consider replacing windows an obvious energy conservation measure and are surprised when the energy analysis does not identify this renovation as a priority.
 While it is true that modern window technologies such as double-pane glass promise greater energy savings, the cost of quality window replacements is significant.
 This means other energy conservation measures provide a much better value.

-The costs of heating a multifamily building account for a big portion of the operating expenses, and the boiler controls are how these costs are managed.
-Inadequate boiler controls can cause ineffective heat distribution, inefficient boiler cycling and overheating.
+The costs of heating a multifamily building account for a big portion of the operating expenses, and the boiler controls are how these costs can be managed.
+Inadequate boiler controls can cause ineffective heat distribution, inefficient boiler cycling, and overheating.

-Older furnace and boiler systems had efficiencies in the range of 55%–80%, but modern conventional heating systems can achieve efficiencies as high as 97%.
+Older furnace and boiler systems have efficiency in the range of 55%–80%, but modern conventional heating systems can achieve efficiency as high as 97%.
 Unfortunately, replacing a boiler usually involves a long-term financial commitment.
 When deciding whether to replace the boiler, the owner should consider energy savings along with other benefits such as decreased maintenance costs and better reliability.
-Boilers need to be replaced not just for energy savings, but if the existing boiler no longer operates, is no longer safe, or can no longer adequately heat the building.
+A boiler can be replaced to save energy but must be replaced if the existing one no longer operates, is no longer safe, or can no longer adequately heat the building.

 The combustion process creates several byproducts that are potentially hazardous to human health and can cause deterioration in your home.
-You can protect yourself from these hazards, as well as maintain energy efficiency, by ensuring that your chimney system functions properly and that your gas heating system is properly ventilated.
-In some cases, installing a sealed-combustion furnace or boiler can also help.
+You can protect yourself from these hazards and maintain energy efficiency by ensuring that your chimney system functions properly and that your gas heating system is properly ventilated.
+In some cases installing a sealed-combustion furnace or boiler can also help.

 Home Energy Analysis

 If you want to pay less to keep your house cool in the summer and warm in the winter, you need to be sure that you are using energy as efficiently as possible.
-One way to accomplish this is to analyze your home to see where energy efficiency improvements – such as more insulation, a better furnace, or other techniques – could be effective in cutting your energy consumption.
+One way to accomplish this is to analyze your home to see where energy efficiency improvements—such as increased insulation or a better furnace—could be effective in cutting your energy consumption.
 This information can be obtained through an energy analysis.

 Hot Water Heater Retrofit & Replacement

 Water heating can account for 14%–25% of the energy consumed in a building.
-An older water heater may be using energy inefficiently which results in an unnecessarily high heating bill.
+An older water heater may be using energy inefficiently, resulting in an unnecessarily high heating bill.
 In some instances, the water heaters that buildings operate are inappropriately sized because the buildings’ occupants may demand more or less hot water.
-A hot water heater that is too large may be working to heat too much water, which wastes energy.
+A hot water heater that is too large may be working to heat too much water, wasting energy.
 A hot water heater that is too small does not meet the needs of the occupants.
 Finding the most efficient water heating system for a building is a crucial part of running a building efficiently.

-Lighting in multifamily buildings is typically about 15% of the electric bill.
-High wattage bulbs and lamps and unnecessary lighting fixtures lead many building owners to spend a lot of money.
-For all lighting fixtures, high wattage bulbs and lamps are inefficient for effectively lighting a space.
-Outdated large amounts of fixtures in a small space waste energy because it is an inefficient way to deliver light to a space.
-Lastly, lights are used often throughout the day (or night) that isn’t necessary.
+Lighting in multifamily buildings typically accounts for about 15% of the electric bill.
+High wattage bulbs and unnecessary lighting fixtures lead many building owners to spend a lot of money.
+Regardless of the fixture, high wattage bulbs are inefficient.
+Switch older incandescent bulbs out with newer, efficient LED bulbs.
+Many older buildings have many, large, outdated fixtures that ineffectively deliver light.
+Lastly, lights are used often throughout the day (or night) that aren’t necessary.